 What are your retirement income needs?

 The next step to retirement planning is figuring out your post-retirement spending plan.
-It’s vital to be realistic and thorough when estimating how you plan to spend your money.
-Once you’ve outlined your retirement spending strategy, you can start to define the required size of a retirement portfolio.
+It’s critically important to be realistic and thorough when projecting how you plan to spend your money.

 - Whether your mortgage is paid off